Lützow's Wild Hunt (film)

-Lützow's Wild Hunt (German: Lützows wilde verwegene Jagd) is a 1927 German silent war film.

-The 1927 German silent war film was directed by Richard Oswald and starring Ernst Rückert, Arthur Wellin and Mary Kid.
+Lützow's Wild Hunt (Lützows wilde verwegene Jagd) is a 1927 German silent war film directed by Richard Oswald and starring Ernst Rückert, Arthur Wellin and Mary Kid.
 The film's art direction was by Ernst Stern.
 It is part of the cycle of Prussian films and portrays the fight of Prussian troops under the command of Ludwig Adolf Wilhelm von Lützow against the French during the Napoleonic Wars, commemorated in the poetry of Theodor Körner.